Some owners have to put up with the fact that their dog is a life-long picky eater…

 Other dog’s get anxious while their owner is away.
 In these instances, a dog may not eat his food until his owner returns.
-In this instance, you’ll need to treat separation anxiety.
+Here, you’ll need to treat your dog’s separation anxiety.

 Similarly, distractions can also stop a dog from eating his meal.
 If you are showering your dog with attention, or you have a young child demanding to play with the dog, it can be hard to focus on eating.